 Technically, basketball is not a contact sport.
 Yet, the reality of the situation is that basketball is the most dangerous sport with the highest rate of dental injury, because of complete lack of protection for basketball players on the court.

 A 2007 study was published in the Journal of the American Dental Association found that basketball had the highest number of dental injuries among all sports.
-In fact, over 1 in 10 male players will suffer a dental injury this season.
+In fact, according to basketball injuries statistics, over 1 in 10 male players will suffer a dental injury this season.

 Although the sport is not classified as a contact sport, there is contact that is responsible for these dental injuries.
 According to an article in the New York Times, league commissioner, David Stern, noticed a trend and warned players to protect themselves "in the event of ‘inadvertent’ elbows."